nxp-appcodehub/an-xip-external-nor-flash-plus-external-psram/README.md

     } > SRAM AT> SRAM
 ```

 **The 2nd strategy** consists to set specific functions (not a full file/module) to be executed from SRAM.
 To do this, the file must include a library with some macros that helps to place code or data in specific zones from the memory map.
-This is an example on how the function "Example_Routine" forced to be executed from SRAM using the macro "__RAMFUNC(SRAM)" as prefix.
+This is an example on how the function "Example_Routine" is forced to be executed from SRAM using the macro "__RAMFUNC(SRAM)" as prefix.
 Please notice the following routine does not exist in the code, it is just to demonstrate the concept:

 ```xml
 #include <cr_section_macros.h>